Christmas is right around the corner, which means now is the time to start preparing for the holiday season.

 50. Learn how to take care of your car

-Learning how to take care of your car is crucial in making sure it lasts a long time and doesn't break.
+Learning how to take care of your vehicle is crucial in making sure it lasts a long time and doesn't break.

 - Check out my Free Resource Library to get tons of free printables